 Camp Simcha Special

 Robert Van Amerongen, MD, has been a member of the medical staff of Camp Simcha Special since its inception in 2001.
 He is also the director of the Pediatric Emergency Service, Department of Emergency Medicine, at New York Methodist Hospital in Brooklyn, New York and is assistant professor of emergency medicine in clinical pediatrics at the Joan and Sanford I. Weill Medical College of Cornell University.
 Dr. Van Amerongen holds dual board certifications in general pediatrics and pediatric emergency medicine.
 A graduate of Yeshiva University and the Albert Einstein College of Medicine, he completed a residency in general pediatrics at North Shore University Hospital, and a fellowship in pediatric emergency medicine at Bellevue Hospital/NYU Medical Center, New York City.

 Dr. Van Amerongen and his family fell in love with Camp Simcha Special and its children from the moment they stepped foot into camp.
-“It’s hard to get my daughters to go to regular sleep-away camp,” he professes.
+“It was hard to get my daughters to go to regular sleep-away camp,” he admitted.
 “Camp Simcha Special is just too much fun.”

-- Brand new Medical Center staffed by specialized physicians, nurses, EMTs, pharmacist and physical therapist.
+- Brand new Health Center staffed by specialized physicians, nurses, EMTs, pharmacist and physical therapist.

-- Acute transport ambulance is on-site at all times, and accompanies campers on all trips out of camp.
+- Acute transport ambulanc is on-site at all times, and accompanies campers on all off-site activities.

-- Medevac helicopter, on call 24/7, can reach camp within five minutes.
+- Medevac helicopter, on call 24/7, can reach camp within 5 minutes.